forestryio/website/hugo/content/resources/blog/the-truth-about-patriots-fans-revealed-through-ad-engagement.md

 +++
 author = "Lucas Piazza, Director of Marketing" blurb = "Last Sunday, the Philadelphia Eagles claimed their first Super Bowl victory.
 While many doubted the underdog, they were able to hold onto the lead long enough for the big win.
-We showed you that Philadelphia's traffic and engagement with ads surged..." category = "updates" cover = "/uploads/2018-02-09.png" date = "2018-02-09T13:54:11+00:00"
+We showed you that Philadelphia's traffic and engagement with ads surged on Sports sites leading up to the game, but what were fans' mobile behaviors during the game?" category = "updates" cover = "/uploads/2018-02-09.png" date = "2018-02-09T13:54:11+00:00"